Let's Create a Contact Form

 }

-And the second step is to put the value of this variable in the configuration.
+The second step is to provide the value for this variable in the configuration.
 In the app/config/services.neon

 services: